Imundy/Descolada/src/pages/bookReviews/2019-07-27-neuromancer-by-william-gibson.md

   - hugo
   - nebula
 rating: 8
+featuredquote: Cyberspace.
+A consensual hallucination experienced daily by billions of legitimate operators, in every nation.
 ---

 This book won a slew of awards when it was published in 1984, and I can see why.
 The read itself is an adventure.
 It's a book that never lets you settle.
 You never feel like you are on familiar ground.
 And while it's not the only book that imagines a digital world people plug in to, it is the skill with which it paints the picture that is so incredible.

 > Cyberspace.
 A consensual hallucination experienced daily by billions of legitimate operators, in every nation.